jujumiago/living-civilization-framework/EDUCATION.md

 - Contribution to society
 - Awareness of environmental systems

-These indicators are intended as tools for understanding improvement, not ranking human value.
+They are illustrative examples rather than universal standards for educational assessment.

 ---